 - Our patient advocate/coordinator will escort you to your hospital room, where you’ll be given a hospital gown, and have lab work done.
 The surgeons, anesthesiologist, and an internist will come in and do the pre- surgery consults.
-This is a great time to ask any questions you might have for the doctors about restarting medication, vitamins, wound care, diet, and exercise.
+This is a very good time to ask any questions you might have for the doctors about restarting medication, vitamins, wound care, diet, and exercise.
 Then you will have your procedure done.

-- The procedure times will vary depending on which surgery you have, and you will be sleeping for several hours post op.
-Make sure that you tell your family member’s back home that you will call them when you wake up but you may be sleepy for several hours post-op.
+- The process times will vary depending on which surgery you have, and you will be sleeping for several hours post op.
+Make sure that you tell your family member’s back home that you will call them when you wake up, but you may be sleepy for several hours post-op.
 It is not customary for the hospital staff to call family members for you.
 You can use the phone for free at the hospital, just asks the nurse for the phone.

 - Make sure to walk, walk, walk post op.
 The following day they will take you upstairs for a quick scan of the tummy to check for leaks.
 You will be given a small cup of contrast media (gastro graphene) to drink and also a CD of this scan to take home with you.

 - The doctor(s) or their surgical assistant will be the person checking in on you daily.
-The morning of your release, the physician(s) will check on you and depending on which doctor you have for your procedure; they will remove any drain tubes, but sometimes the surgeon may decide to leave the drain tubes in place for another day or two.
+The morning of your release, the physician(s) will check on you and depend on which doctor you have for your procedure; they will remove any drain tubes, but sometimes the surgeon may decide to leave the drain tubes in place for another day or two.
 The nurses will dress your wounds, and you will be given a bag with antibiotics, OTC pain medication, the CD of your leak test, procedure verification along with the doctor’s names and email addresses.
 Make sure that you receive this bag “Before” you leave the hospital because it is tough to obtain medical records once you leave the hospital.
-You will then take the shuttle back to the hotel along with your new “surgery buddies”.
+You will then take the shuttle back to the hotel along with your new “surgery buddies.”